nthnn/TCS3200/README.md

     - Linux: `~/Arduino/libraries/`

 4. Launch the Arduino IDE.
-5. Click on `Sketch > Include Library > TCS3200` to include the library in your sketch.
+5. Click on `Sketch > Include Library > TCS3200 Color Sensor` to include the library in your sketch.

 You are now ready to use TCS3200 library in your Arduino projects!
-For detailed information about using this library, please refer to the [Documentation](https://nthnn.github.io/TCS3200/).
+For detailed information about using this library, please refer to the [Documentation](https://nthnn.github.io/TCS3200-Color-Sensor/).

 ## Examples

 To access the examples:

 1. Open the Arduino IDE.
-2. Click on `File > Examples > TCS3200` to see the list of available examples.
+2. Click on `File > Examples > TCS3200 Color Sensor` to see the list of available examples.
 3. Upload the example sketch to your Arduino board and see the results in action.

 ## Contribution and Feedback